 Napping is meant to improve how you feel, isn’t it?
 You take a nap, and wake up feeling rejuvenated, … but that doesn’t always work out.
 Occasionally, you might wake from a nap with a headache.
+While this post-nap discomfort can easily spoil your day, it’s usually nothing to worry about.
 The National Sleep Foundation notes that people with sleep disorders experience headaches two to eight times more frequently than others.

 9 Reasons (Causes) and Ways to Prevent (Remedies) from Migraine After Nap